-Besides, under the assumption of the gauge principle, Elitzur's theorem~\cite{Elitzur,DdFG} states that if a local observable is not invariant under local gauge transformations, then the expectation value of the observable is necessarily vanishing.
+Besides, under the assumption of the gauge principle, Elitzur's theorem~\cite{Elitzur,DdFG} states that if a local observable has a nontrivial representation under local gauge transformations, then the expectation value of the observable is necessarily vanishing.
 This implies that the Cooper pair amplitudes in superconductors are necessarily vanishing \cite{TadaKoma}, when taking into account the fluctuations of the electromagnetic fields.
-In order to avoid the difficulty, gauge fixing conditions have been widely used for calculating physical quantities for compact or non-compact gauge theories~\cite{DZ,LNW}.
+In order to avoid this difficulty, gauge fixing conditions have been widely used for calculating physical quantities in both compact and non-compact gauge theories~\cite{DZ,LNW}.
 In particular, Kennedy and King \cite{KK,BN3} proved that a non-compact U(1) Higgs model in Landau gauge shows $U(1)$ symmetry breaking in dimensions $D\ge 3$.
 Since the classical scalar order parameter is constructed from the Cooper pair amplitudes in GL theory, the result by Kennedy and King encourages physicists who study a Higgs phenomenon in superconductivity.
 In other general $\alpha$-gauges \cite{KK,BN1,BN2}, however, the two-point correlations do not exhibit long-range order for the same Higgs model in dimensions $D\le 4$.
-In addition, microscopic constitutions of superconducting materials are nothing but electrons which are fermionic particles, and hence effectiveness of a gauge fixing is questionable for realizing a nonvanishing Cooper pair amplitude for a superconductor.
+In addition, microscopic constitutions of superconducting materials are nothing but electrons, which are fermionic particles, and hence effectiveness of a gauge fixing is questionable for realizing a nonvanishing Cooper pair amplitude for a superconductor.
 Namely, for interacting electrons in dynamical electromagnetic fields with a specific gauge fixing, it is highly non-trivial whether the Cooper pair amplitude can be nonvanishing as in BCS theory.